Sensory-emotional mapping

 Sensory-emotional map

 Unlike architectural floor plans, sensory-emotional maps are not representations of a unique space but an amalgamation of different situations that occurred over time and from which mental images have been retained.
 They illustrate the relationship between the individual and the environment.
-Their organisation and design draws on mental map functional properties developed by Kaplan and Kaplan (1981) and listed below:
+Here, their organisation and design draws on mental map functional properties developed by Kaplan and Kaplan (1981) and listed below:

 • Generality: the map extracts similarities and ignores unique situations in phenomena.